 Former Fed Chairman William McChesney Martin was fond of saying that the thankless job of a central bank was "to take away the punch bowl just as the party gets going."
-As mentioned earlier, Alan Greenspan is widely cited for coining the term "irrational exuberance," but I remember another less widely noted comment.
-"History," he said, "is seldom kind to periods of unrealistically low risk premia."
+As mentioned earlier, Alan Greenspan is widely cited for popularising the term "irrational exuberance," but I remember another less widely noted comment.
+"History," he said, "has not dealt kindly with the aftermath of protracted periods of low risk premiums."
 In fact, modest economic corrections (allegorical "small fires") can be instrumental in constraining the build-up of structural vulnerabilities like those that preceded the Global Financial Crisis.
 One danger is that if central banks seek to act on this insight, politicians may try to undermine their now widely accepted independence, thereby making it harder to impose periodic corrections that are needed to prevent less frequent, but far more damaging, economic conflagrations.